 Even if you don’t partake back home, brunch in Las Vegas can be an attractive option.
 Part of the appeal derives from the fact brunch is served later into the day than traditional breakfast allowing you to sleep in.

 So, where can you find a good brunch in Las Vegas on the Strip and Downtown?
-We thought it would be helpful to give you a breakdown of your options!
+I thought it would be helpful to give you a breakdown of your options!

 Brunch On The Las Vegas Strip

 Overlook Grill at Cosmopolitan: Sitting next to their rooftop Boulevard Pool, Overlook is open seasonally and serves a collection of omelets, breakfast sandwiches, smoothies, and pancakes at a price point of just under $25.